nikl881/food-delivery-app/README.md

 Existing Features (week 17 - 2019)

 * Landing page with a slideshow of example sushi dish images and a clear navigation bar.
-* Register page, so a new customer can create an account to order dishes.
+* Register page, so a new customer can create an account.
-* Login/Logout page, a clear and simpel login page that will login a user with a single mouse click.
+* Login/Logout page, a clear and simpel page that will login a user with a single mouse click.
 * Sushi menu page, overview of all available sushi dishes, including images, price information and quantitiy information.
 * Order/Cart page, a short overview page with a summary of the total costs of the order.
 * Checkout page, includes billing and adres information to complete the order.